Academic Support Faculty Portal

 Learning Skills Tutors

-One can find on our website both a description of the program, as well as a more detailed description of the position.(JPEG image)
+One can find on our website a description of the program.

-For any questions about the Learning Skills tutor position, or to recommend a student to become a Learning Skills tutor, you can contact Damir Alisa, Tutor Program Coordinator overseeing the Learning Skills program.
+For any questions about the Learning Skills tutor position, or to recommend a student to become a Learning Skills tutor, you can contact Keith Williams, Tutor Program Coordinator overseeing the Learning Skills program.

 The Writing Center employs over fifty peer-tutors from a variety of disciplines and backgrounds.
 Writing tutors can provide assistance with understanding assignments, organization, developing ideas, strengthening arguments, revising drafts, general feedback, and essentially anything else related to the process of writing.